 2007: Stritch establishes The Saint Clare Center for Catholic Life, which provides education and formation for lay Catholics who seek to grow in faith and service.
 It is the only center of its kind in the country.

 2008: Heritage Park, honoring the Sisters who have served at Stritch, is dedicated.

-2009: City Center, home to most of the College of Education and Leadership, opens at the former Pabst Brewery in downtown Milwaukee.
-The former education building on campus is remodeled to create Assisi Hall, a residence for 100 students.
+2009: City Center opens in Building #14 of the Pabst Brewery Redevelopment in downtown Milwaukee.
+The former College of Education and Leadership building on campus is remodeled to create Assisi Hall, a residence for 100 students.

 2010: Plans are announced for the construction of St. Francis of Assisi Chapel on the second floor of Bonaventure Hall.
 The Chapel is dedicated on October 4, 2011.

 2011: Dr. James Loftus becomes the University’s eighth president.

 2012: The University celebrates its 75th anniversary and introduces the new "rose window" logo.
 Inspired by a window found at the Basilica of St. Clare in Assisi, Italy, it was chosen to honor the University's rich past and the legacy of the Sisters of St. Francis of Assisi.

 2013: Men's basketball wins the NAIA Division II National Championship.

 2014: The new Performing Arts department is introduced.